dylanaraps/eiwd/src/iwd.network.rst

        non-EAP methods is used.
    * - | EAP-TTLS-Phase2-Identity
      - The secure identity/username string for the TTLS non-EAP Phase 2 methods.
-If not provided IWD will request a username at connection time.
+If not provided **iwd** will request a username at connection time.
    * - | EAP-TTLS-Phase2-Password
      - Password string for the TTLS non-EAP Phase 2 methods.
 If not provided